asterisch/dotfiles/macOS/SublimeText/README.md

 ```

 ### Note
-*DO NOT INSTALL*: `MarkdownPreview` from github.com/facelessuser MarkdownPreview
+*DO NOT INSTALL*: `MarkdownPreview` from github.com/facelessuser.
 The plugin BY DEFAULT uses github/gitlab API to convert your
 markdown to html which means that it uploads your markdown online!!
 My settings above just ensure offline rendering in case you
 accidentally install it...